uc-cdis/fence/README.md

 only trusted entities to enter.

 Fence is a core service in Gen3 stack that has multiple capabilities:
-1. Act as a auth broker to integrate with an [Identity Provider](#identity-provider) and provide downstream authentication and authorization for Gen3 services.
+1. Act as an auth broker to integrate with an [Identity Provider](#identity-provider) and provide downstream authentication and authorization for Gen3 services.
 2. [Token management](#token-management).
 3. Act as an [OIDC provider](oidc--oauth2) to support external applications to use Gen3 services.
 4. [Issue short lived cloud native credentials to access data in various cloud storage services](#accessing-data)